jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 We will be using Visual Studio Code as our source code editor of choice.
 To make Visual Studio Code compatible with U-SQL, we need to install the Azure Data Lake Tools extension.
 1. On the desktop the DSVM, locate and double-click the Visual Studio Code icon to open this application.
 Visual Studio Code opens, along with a web page and a dialog box about Internet Explorer settings.
-3. In the dialog box, click OK to accept the recommended settings
+3. In the dialog box, click OK to accept the recommended settings.
-4. asdfasdf
+4. Close Internet Explorer.

 <a name="Exercise3"></a>
 ## Exercise 3: xxxxx